massdriver-cloud/cloud_monitoring_exporter/README.md

 # Features

-* Export metrics from Google Cloud Monitoring to Prometheus
+* Export metrics from GCP Cloud Monitoring to Prometheus
 * Simple configuration of metrics using metric type prefixes
 * Auto discovery of resources via tags
 * Adds any available dimension labels to metrics